 Let’s start with the bad news, fellow patriots: I don’t have the USA winning a medal.

 I love Sweden’s mobile defense in front of Henrik Lundqvist, who could be the tournament’s top goalie.
-I’m not in love with its forward group without Henrik Sedin and Johan Franzen.
+I’m not in love with their forward group without Henrik Sedin and Johan Franzen.
 Especially when a ridiculously deep team like Canada is across the ice.

 So once again, Canada rules the hockey world.
 Good thing we're gettin' those NHLers out of the Games and resetting the scales...